 Nick Deutsch, Baritone

 Nick Deutsch joined the Allegheny Brass Band in the winter of 2019 where he plays 1st Baritone.
 Nick’s father, Scot Deutsch, played in the band back in the late 80s/early 90s, under Conductor John Culp, where he played 2nd Baritone.
 Nick uses the same Yamaha Baritone his father used when he played with the band.
 Nick, during his grade school years, studied with the late Matthew “Matty” Shiner, Professor Emeritus, Duquesne University.
 Nick is a graduate of Slippery Rock University where majored in Music Education on Euphonium.
 While at Slippery Rock, Nick was a part of the University Wind Ensemble, and played in Jazz Ensemble I, playing lead trombone the final two years under the direction of Dr. Stephen Hawk.
 In the summer of 2006, Nick, along with the University Jazz Ensemble I, played at two of the world’s most prestigious jazz festivals, the Montreux Jazz Festival in Switzerland, and the North Sea Jazz Festival in the Netherlands.
 Nick has performed with artists such as Bob Mintzer, Conrad Herwig, Gary Smulyan, and Dave Samuels.
 Currently, Nicholas works in the Avella Area School District as a music teacher and band director for the Junior/Senior High School, where he teaches Steel Pan Ensemble, Concert Band, Percussion Ensemble, and Marching Band.
-Nick resides in Washington, PA with his wife Ariana and their daughter Zahra.
+Nick resides in Washington, PA and has two daughters, Zahra and Anavah.

 Dave Rollinson, Baritone